 The City is closely monitoring these accounts as sequestration, should it continue without any change or resolution, stands to affect them heavily.
-Below charts illustrates the trend of restaurants growth and the hotel & motel growths in City of Richmond:
+Below charts illustrates the trend of hotel & motel growths in City of Richmond:

 Business Taxes

 A tax on net bank capital of \$0.80 per \$100 on all banks located in the City.